 The lesson?
 You must have verifiable, objective evidence backing the claims you make for health products.
 In most cases, studies performed by independent groups are necessary.

 You decide to “prove” your weight loss health product in a personalized “before and after” scenario.
-You take a young lady who weighs 120 pounds and looks great.
-You have her stop exercising for a week.
+Your model is a young lady who weighs 110 pounds and looks great.
+You instruct her to stop exercising for a week.
 She is told to eat a lot of salt and sugar.
 This combination causes her to break out with acne and inflate like a blimp with water retention until she weighs 135 pounds.
 You take a picture of her frowning and looking dour.
 You have her “before” profile.
 Now you just need her “after” profile to show how effective your product is when it comes to, in this case, causing weight loss.

 Your model starts taking the magic herbal pill you’ve come up with for weight loss.
 Of course, she also restricts her diet to vegetables and water while working out 8 hours a day.
 The acne evaporates.
 The bloating disappears.
 She drops 12 pounds in 5 days.
 Sure, 11 pounds of it is water, but who will know?